mora-lab/installing/virtualbox/tutorial_v1.0.md

 <img src="images/VBox56.PNG" width="400">
 <br>

-> 24. You can open the file manager and see the USB (in our case, appears as a "32 GM voume").
+> 24. You can open the file manager and see the USB (in our case, appears as a "32 GB volume").

 <br>
 <img src="images/VBox57.PNG" width="400">